Safi100/school-library-system/README.md

 # school-library-system

-this project for software development training intership.
+this project for software development training intership at [ProGineer Technologies](https://progineer.net/).